CPSC-455-Summer-2022/WixHub_Project_S22/README.md

 Below are an evolving list of project requirements to develop a prototype version of youfly for CPSC 455.
 It will be continuously expanded on through GitHub's Project feature this summer as we approach August Demo.

 ### Minimal Requirements
-- Simple modern design and easy to use interface
+- Simple modern design and easy to use interface ✅
-- Straightforward and comprehensive profile creation process that maximizes retention
+- Straightforward and comprehensive profile creation process that maximizes retention ✅
-- Vacation Destination matching to user profile
+- Vacation Destination matching to user profile ✅

 ### Standard Requirements (No ML Implemented)
-- Interactive welcome page with walk through tutorial
+- Interactive welcome page with walk through tutorial ✅
-- Multiple optimal travel destination options
+- Multiple optimal travel destination options ✅
-- Curating pre-planned travel recommendations in MongoDB
+- Curating pre-planned travel recommendations in MongoDB ✅
-- API integration with TripAdvisor to get a destinations top activities
+- Displaying top activities for each recommended destination ✅

 ### Stretch Requirements (Possible ML Implementation)
-- Selecting activities/excursions within that travel destination that match individual profile
+- Selecting activities/excursions within that travel destination that match individual profile ⛔
-- Machine Learning model to ensure continuous optimization for travel destination matching
+- Machine Learning model to ensure continuous optimization for travel destination matching ⛔
-- Profile linking and grouping between multiple individuals/parties looking to travel together
+- Profile linking and grouping between multiple individuals/parties looking to travel together ⛔
-- Direct booking capabilities through external booking site APIs (viability tbd)
+- Direct booking capabilities through external booking site APIs (viability tbd) ⛔

 ### Minimal Requirements Breakdown *(still expanding)*
 1. Simple modern design and easy to use interface